 Effective Home Remedies for Vaginal Swelling

-You may also try home remedial measures to get rid of itchy and swollen vaginal lips during pregnancy:
+You can also try home remedies to cure itchy and swollen vaginal lips during pregnancy:

 1. Drink Water